dburkland/tesla_ios_shortcuts/README.md

 README
 =========

-### UPDATE as of 2023-11-26: With Tesla now releasing native support for iOS Shortcuts, my shortcuts are now considered deprecated and EOL.
+### UPDATE as of 2023-11-26: With Tesla now offering native support for iOS Shortcuts, my shortcuts are considered deprecated and have reached end-of-life (EOL).

 ### Introduction